the-atari-team/wnf.compiler/what-is-new.md

   overrun.
   With new parameter -noSaveLocalToStack it will be possible to switch off store local variables on stack.

 * Generate const variables as positions within an array byte array var[10] = [0,1,2,3,4,pos:here 5,6,7,8,9]
-  so the const variable HERE will have the value 5
+  so the const variable 'HERE' will have the value 5

 * Parameter -boundscheck or -bc add some code to check the array bounds so a panic occur if write outside an array.

 * Array access optimizations we support faster access where we only set the high byte of address in reserved zero page registers for read and write.
 The low byte in this registers will be always 0.
 The low byte is handled by y register so `load/store (address),y` are faster to realize.